 - 1. Where the Council has placed an applicant into temporary accommodation outside of South Staffordshire. - 2.
 Where the Council agrees that there are exceptional circumstances requiring a move into South Staffs.
 This will be decided on a case-by-case basis.
-Examples where exceptional circumstances may be considered on a case-by-case basis include: - Reasons of safety, for example when an applicant is fleeing domestic abuse or hate crime from another area, or - An applicant is on a witness protection programme and the Council has agreed that a move to South Staffordshire is essential, or - Where the Council agrees there is a very exceptional need to live in South Staffs to provide or receive essential support. - 3.
+Examples where exceptional circumstances may be considered on a case-by-case basis include: - An applicant is on a witness protection programme and the Council has agreed that a move to South Staffordshire is essential, or - Where the Council agrees there is a very exceptional need to live in South Staffs to provide or receive essential support. - 3.
 The Council will consider any application from a gypsy or traveler household where the applicant may not meet the 2-year continuous period of residence rule, if the period has been broken by travelling.
 The Council will consider on the facts of each case when deciding whether the rule should be waived. - 4.
-Care Leavers below the age of 21 years (or 25 if they are pursuing a programme of education agreed in their pathway plan) who are owed a duty under section 23C of the Children Act 1989 by Staffordshire County Council and have been looked after in accommodation outside of the Council's area. - 5.
 Applicants who satisfy the right to move criteria.
 The Right to Move qualification regulations 2015 states that local connection qualification rules must not be applied to existing social tenants who seek to move from another Council district in England, and who have a need to move for work related reasons to avoid hardship.
 However, the Council policy is to limit these moves to no more than 1%. of all lettings per year.

-See appendix 6 for details of how the 'right to move' criteria will be applied - 6.
-Where at the date of application the applicant is not currently resident in South Staffs whilst: - a) receiving medical or respite care - b) serving a custodial sentence

-In these circumstances the applicant must have been living in the South Staffordshire area 2 continuous years prior to their current accommodation circumstances

-- 7. Applicants that satisfy the Allocation of Housing (Qualification Criteria for Armed Forces) (England) Regulations 2012.
-These are: - a) Applicants who are serving members of the regular armed forces - b) Applicants who served in the regular armed forces within the 5 years immediately prior to the date of their application - Applicants who are serving or former serving members of the regular armed forces or reserve forces who suffer from a serious injury, illness or disability sustained as a result of their service - d) Applicants who are a bereaved spouse/civil partner of a former serving member of the regular armed forces and have recently ceased (or will soon cease) to be entitled to reside in services accommodation following the death of their spouse/civil partner. - e) The divorced or separated ex-spouse of a member of HM Armed Forces, who is currently serving or going through resettlement, will be exempt from the local connection criteria for a period of six months following the divorce or separation
+See appendix 6 for details of how the 'right to move' criteria will be applied - 5.
+Where at the date of application the applicant is not currently resident in South Staffs whilst: - a) receiving medical or respite care - b) serving a custodial sentence In these circumstances the applicant must have been living in the South Staffordshire area 2 continuous years prior to their current accommodation circumstances - 6.
+Applicants that satisfy the Allocation of Housing (Qualification Criteria for Armed Forces) (England) Regulations 2012.
+These are: - a) Applicants who are serving members of the regular armed forces - b) Applicants who served in the regular armed forces within the 5 years immediately prior to the date of their application - Applicants who are serving or former serving members of the regular armed forces or reserve forces who suffer from a serious injury, illness or disability sustained as a result of their service - d) Applicants who are a bereaved spouse/civil partner of a former serving member of the regular armed forces and have recently ceased (or will